EBZebra/docs/edge/source/guide/debuggingjs.md

 1. Open a browser window and **enter 'chrome://inspect'** in the address bar.
 You should see a screen similar the one above.

 2. **Check the 'Discover USB Devices' checkbox**.
 Your mobile device should appear along with an alert on the device.
+(If no devices are visible, please refer to the [Connections](../guide/setup?Connections) section of the [Enterprise Browser Setup Guide](../guide/setup)).

 3. **Tap OK on the device** to complete the connection

 4. Linux- and Mac-based developers can skip to the next step. **Developers on Windows must install a USB driver** to make a USB-attached Android device visible.
-Visit [Google's USB Driver page](http://developer.android.com/tools/extras/oem-usb.html) for instructions and links to OEM drivers for your brand of hardware.

-5. The final step is to **configure WebView for debugging**, which must be done from within the app.
-Fortunately, RhoMobile developers can skip this step too because the WebView components used by the RhoMobile Suite are automatically configured for debugging when deployed to devices with debug mode enabled.
+Please refer to the [Connections](../guide/setup?Connections) section of the [Enterprise Browser Setup Guide](../guide/setup)) for that procedure.

-6. At this point you should be ready to begin debugging.
+5. At this point you should be ready to begin debugging.
 Once your app is deployed and running on the device, the chrome://inspect page should look something like the one shown below, with your device and a link to its debug-enabled WebViews. **To begin debugging, click an inspect link.**

 >![Chrome Web Inspect](images/debugging/Chrome_WebInspect.png)